MegalithicBTC/rizful-integration-demo/README.md

 A React + TypeScript demonstration of integrating with Rizful's OAuth-like flow to obtain Nostr Wallet Connect (NWC) URIs and Lightning addresses.

+## Assumptions

+Some existing wallet services (coinos, others) identify users by nostr public/private keys, and allow signup without an email address or other means for the user to recover their funds.

+Our view is that this is totally dangerous for normies, who:

+1. Will likely reveal their nsec to lots of sketchy apps
+2. Will likely misplace their nsec
+3. Will forget where their sats are actually stored, and have no record of it in their email or elsewhere.

+In all these cases, their funds will disappear.

+Rizful's approach is more conservative:

+1. We think that a user's funds should NOT be connected to their nsec.
+2. We allow "burner" emails and VPNs, but DO require email/password login, with optional 2FA.

+Since the user has an email in their inbox from Rizful, a user should never lose access to his/her funds, as their password can be reset by email.

+It's not 100% cyberpunk, but it's practical and the right way to onboard normies to zaps (in our opinion.)

 ## Overview

 This demo application showcases how to integrate with Rizful's authentication system to securely obtain credentials.
 It demonstrates a three-step process that external applications can implement to enable their users to connect their Rizful vault.